Gaussian-Based Parametric Bijections For Automatic Projection Filters: Adaptive Parametric Bijections

 \subsection{Second Gaussian-Based Parametric Bijection}

 In Section \ref{sec:first_bijection}, we have used the approximated moment-matching rule \eqref{eq:approximated_moment_matching} to construct the bijection from the hypercube $\mathcal{D}$ to $\mathbb{R}^d$.
-However, there are other quadrature methods that do not operate on the hypercube, for example, the Gauss--Hermite quadrature which operates on $\mathbb{R}^d$.
-To compute the cumulant-generating function efficiently using these numerical integration methods, we introduce another bijection where we specifically focus on the Gauss--Hermite quadrature (GHQ) case.
+However, there are other quadrature methods that do not operate on the hypercube, for example, the Gauss--Hermite quadrature (GHQ) which operates on $\mathbb{R}^d$.
+To compute the cumulant-generating function efficiently using these numerical integration methods, we introduce another bijection where we specifically focus on the GHQ case.

-We use $N(d,l)$ to denote the number of quadrature nodes for a dimension $d$ and a level $l$, such that $N:=N(d,l)$.
+We use $N(d,l)$ to denote the number of quadrature nodes for a dimension $d$ and a level $l$, such that $N\coloneqq N(d,l)$.
 We obtain the sparse multivariate Gauss--Hermite nodes and weights $\left\{ \tilde{x}i,w_i \right\}_{i=1}^{N(d,l)}$ by using the Smolyak construction on one-dimensional Gauss--Hermite nodes (see \cite{bungartz2004} for details).
 We use a similar choice of univariate quadrature nodes per level as in GPQ, where, for a level $l\in \mathbb{N}$, the corresponding univariate nodes are given by $N(1,l) = 2^{l+1}-1$.
-This coincides with the choice of nodes made previously in \cite{jia2011}, although in their work, quadrature levels greater than three were not used.
-Interestingly enough, if we select $N(1,l) = \mathcal{O}(2^l)$, then both GPQ and GHQ would satisfy \cite{gerstner1998} $N(d,l) = \mathcal{O}(2^l l^{d-1})$.
+This coincides with the choice of nodes introduced in \cite{jia2011}, however in their work, the quadrature levels greater than three are abandoned.
+Interestingly, if we select $N(1,l) = \mathcal{O}(2^l)$, then both GPQ and GHQ satisfy \cite{gerstner1998} $N(d,l) = \mathcal{O}(2^l l^{d-1})$.

 The exponential of the cumulant-generating function is approximated as follows:

 where,

 In \eqref{eq:SparseGaussHermite}, $\left\{ \tilde{x}_i \right\}$ is the set of the Gauss--Hermite quadrature nodes, and $\left\{ w_i \right\}$ are their corresponding weights.
 We select $\mu$ and $\Sigma$ according to the moment-matching rule \eqref{eq:moment_matching}.
 Therefore, the bijection \eqref{eq:Gauss_Hermite_Bijection} also ensures that the sparse Gauss--Hermite quadrature nodes are always placed in the high-density domain in $\mathbb{R}^d$.